Humpback whales in Cornwall

 Waiting for a medic to attend is a huge help, but if you have to leave, calling the BDMLR hotline with a what 3 words location and a photo (taken from a distance) gives the seal or pup a fighting chance of getting help.

-A few everyday choices can also make a big difference:
+And, as Lizzi explains, a few everyday choices can also make a big difference in protecting seals, and other marine life...

 Avoid flying ring frisbees near the coast as they can become caught around seals’ necks.